 Did you know that in Salem, you can tour the state capitol, sip craft beer, see waterfalls, go mountain biking, paddle in the river and catch a concert all in one day?
 It’s true.
-Oregon’s law-making hub, 45 minutes south of Portland, is a also hidden hot spot for outdoor recreation, history, culture and artisanal food and drink.
+Oregon’s law-making hub, 45 minutes south of Portland, is also a hidden hot spot for outdoor recreation, history, culture, and artisanal food and drink.

 Sip beer and cider

 Pace yourself as you explore a dozen breweries and cideries along the recently created Salem Ale & Cider Trail.
 Collect a stamp in your passport at each spot and redeem it for a free pint glass when you’re done.
 Most of the locations are around the bustling city core, so it’s easy to get around by foot or bike.
 Taste the wide range of sessions, porters, IPAs and everything in between at Salem Ale Works, Gilgamesh Brewing, Santiam Brewing and Vagabond Brewing; and the refreshingly crisp libations from Wandering Aengus Ciderworks, Anthem Cider and 1859 Cider Co.
 Or venture about 20 minutes south to the trail’s Rogue Farms Chatoe Tasting Room in Independence, where you can see how their hops and orchard fruit are grown on the estate.

 Hit a new trail and see waterfalls